ScriptCheck Implementation

 Managing the Clinical Check

 Once ScriptCheck is activated, all scripts will need to go through a clinical check the first time they are dispensed.
 This means that in the first few weeks the pharmacist will clinically check scripts via ScriptCheck Manager.
-After 28 days the pharmacist will only need to clinically check repeat prescriptions where the clinical check is not retained (for example, if there have been changes to the prescription or the retention period has expired).
+After 28 days the pharmacist will only need to clinically check repeat prescriptions where the clinical check is not retained (for example, if there have been changes or additions to the prescription).
 This will free up the pharmacist’s time for other activities within the pharmacy.

 Note that: